Depression Is More Than Sadness

 -Elizabeth Wurtzel

-Sadness and depression are both emotional states, but they differ in intensity, duration, and impact.
-Sadness is a natural response to adversity or loss, characterized by feelings of sorrow, disappointment, or grief.
+Sadness is a natural response to adversity or loss, characterized by typical facial expressions, social withdrawal , sorrow, or grief.
 It is usually transient, with emotions easing as circumstances improve or are processed emotionally.
+This transient nature of sadness should give you hope that it will pass.
 In contrast, depression is a serious mental health condition marked by prolonged feelings of sadness, hopelessness, and disinterest in daily activities.

 A WORD FROM MENTAL NURTURING: